elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-a-change-in-ph-influence-the-concentration-of-hydroxide-ions-in-a-solution.md

 _schema: default
 id: 167128
 date: 2025-01-31
-title: >-
-    How does a change in pH influence the concentration of hydroxide ions in a solution?
+title: How does a change in pH influence the concentration of hydroxide ions in a solution?
-article_title: >-
-    How does a change in pH influence the concentration of hydroxide ions in a solution?
+article_title: How does a change in pH influence the concentration of hydroxide ions in a solution?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    Explains how changes in pH influence the concentration of hydroxide ions in a solution through the relationships between pH, pOH, and ion concentrations.
+    This content explains how changes in pH influence the concentration of hydroxide ions in a solution through the relationships between pH, pOH, and ion concentrations.
   page_keywords: >-
-    pH, hydroxide ions, concentration, pOH, acidic solution, basic solution, hydronium ions, log formula, relationship, chemical equilibrium
+    pH, hydroxide ions, concentration, acidic, basic, pOH, relationship, chemistry, hydronium ions, pH scale, logarithm
 author: QuickTakes
 question: >-
     How does a change in pH influence the concentration of hydroxide ions in a solution?